xMavrik/onedrop-final/README.md

 <b>INTRO</b>
 --------------------------------------------------------------------------------------
-As per requirement sheet
+As per the stated requirements:

- Must create an API that sends back weather.
-Must cache recently searched locations.
-Must provide alerts when available.
+An API must be created that sends back weather details.
+The tool must also cache recently searched locations and provide alerts when available.

- I decided to use Scala Play architecure.
-It has libraires like playWebService(playWS) and scalaCache (Caffeine) that allowed me to quickly implement api querying and caching features.
+I decided to use Scala Play architecure during the creation process.
+This has libraires like playWebService (playWS) and scalaCache (Caffeine) that allowed me to quickly implement API querying and caching features.

  This is the overall code flow